Nanterre: Transport

 Nanterre-Université station is also an interchange station on the Transilien Paris-Saint-Lazare suburban rail line.

 Economy

 Société Générale has its headquarters in the Tours Société Générale in La Défense and Nanterre.
 The company moved into the building in 1995.

 Groupe du Louvre and subsidiary Louvre Hôtels have their head office in Village 5 in La Défense and Nanterre.

 Sports

 The basketball club Nanterre 92 plays at Palais des Sports Maurice Thorez.

-The rugby union club Racing 92 opened the new Paris La Défense Arena in October 2017 and played their first game in the new facility in December 2017.
+The rugby union club Racing 92 opened the new Plenitude Arena in October 2017 and played their first game in the new facility in December 2017.
 It has a capacity of 32,000 for rugby and 40,000 for concerts.
-The venue opened as U Arena, but received its current name in June 2018 through a sponsorship deal with Paris La Défense, the company that manages the La Défense business district.
+The venue opened as U Arena, but received its first sponsored name "Paris La Défense Arena" in June 2018 through a sponsorship deal with Paris La Défense, the company that manages the La Défense business district.
+Its second sponsored name came after Eni Plenitude bought the naming rights in 2026.

-It also hosts WWE Clash in Paris in August 2025.
+It also hosted WWE Clash in Paris in August 2025.